-Studies show that pessimistic individuals have a 42% higher risk of early death than their more optimistic counterparts.
-However, both laughter and an optimistic outlook on life can reduce stress, potentially prolonging your life (62, 63, 64, 65).
+Studies show that pessimistic individuals have a 42% higher risk of early death than more optimistic people.
+However, both laughter and a positive outlook on life can reduce stress, potentially prolonging your life (

-Bottom Line: Finding ways to reduce your anxiety and stress levels should be seen as a long-term investment in your lifespan.
-Also, having an optimistic outlook on life can be beneficial.
+Finding ways to reduce your anxiety and stress levels can extend your lifespan.
+Maintaining an optimistic outlook on life can be beneficial, too.

-Researchers report that maintaining healthy social networks can help you live up to 50% longer (66).
+Researchers report that maintaining healthy social networks can help you improve your odds of survival by 50% (

-In fact, having as few as 3 social ties may decrease your risk of early death by more than 200% (67).
+In fact, having just 3 social ties may decrease your risk of early death by more than 200% (

-Finally, one study reports that providing support may actually be more beneficial than receiving it.
-So in addition to accepting support from your friends and family, make sure you return the favor (75).
+Finally, one study reports that providing support to others may be more beneficial than receiving it.
+In addition to accepting care from your friends and family, make sure to return the favor (

-Nurturing close relationships may result in decreased stress levels, improved immunity and an extended lifespan.
+Nurturing close relationships may result in decreased stress levels, improved immunity, and an extended lifespan.

-Based on data from a study that followed 1,500 boys and girls into old age, kids who were considered persistent, organized and disciplined grew up to live 11% longer than their less conscientious counterparts (76, 77).
+Based on data from a study that followed 1,500 boys and girls into old age, kids who were considered persistent, organized, and disciplined lived 11% longer than their less conscientious counterparts (

-This might be partly because conscientious individuals are less likely to take risks and react negatively to stress, but more likely to lead successful professional lives and be responsible about their health (79, 80, 81, 82).
+This might be partly because conscientious individuals are less likely to take dangerous risks or react negatively to stress — and more likely to lead successful professional lives or be responsible about their health (

-Luckily, conscientiousness can be developed at any stage in life, even through steps as small as tidying up a desk, sticking to a work plan or being on time.
+Conscientiousness can be developed at any stage in life through steps as small as tidying up a desk, sticking to a work plan, or being on time.

 Both coffee and tea are linked to a decreased risk of chronic disease.

-Bottom Line: Moderate consumption of tea and coffee may be beneficial for healthy aging and longevity.
+Moderate consumption of tea and coffee may benefit healthy aging and longevity.

 Sleep is crucial for regulating cell function and helping your body heal.

-On the other hand, excessive sleep could be linked to depression, unemployment, low physical activity and undiagnosed health conditions, all of which may negatively affect lifespan (107).
+On the other hand, excessive sleep could be linked to depression, low physical activity, and undiagnosed health conditions, all of which may negatively affect your lifespan (